We researched and tested 7 running shoes and found the Brooks Adrenaline GTS 22 to be the best running shoes for ankle support.

 Best On Budget: Saucony Cohesion 14

-The Saucony Cohesion 14 is a budget-friendly entry-level running shoe, suitable for someone to get into running.
+The Saucony Cohesion 14 is a budget friendly entry-level running shoe, suitable for someone to get into running.
 It gives to newbies a comfortable ride during the easy runs.
-It lacks interior plushness and has an average look, but it gets the job done.
+It lacks of interior plushness and have an average look, but it gets the job done.

 The Cohesion 14 is suitable for neutral pronators and runners with medium to high arches.
 The 12 mm drop generates a lot of pressure on the balls of your feet.
 However, the cushioning provides a firm and comfortable ride.

-The midsole of the Cohesion 14 uses VERSARUN cushioning, which is highly durable and offers enhanced energy return properties.
+The midsole of the Cohesion 14 uses VERSARUN cushioning, which is highly durable and offers enhance energy return properties.

 The outsole is robust and provides lots of grip, making it suitable for different surfaces from concrete to dirt and grass.